Knightstone, Weston-super-Mare

 Unless zero rating or an exemption applies, VAT will be added to the bills at the rate applicable.

-All bills are for payment within one month from the delivery of the invoice.
+All bills are for payment within 7 days from the delivery of the invoice.
 We reserve the right to charge interest for late payment at 2 per cent over Lloyds Bank plc base rate or the rate payable pursuant to the Late Payment of Commercial Debts (Interest) Act 1998.

 Payments on Account of Fees and Disbursements